equivalent/virus_scan_service/README.md

 Kasperky Endponit Security runner Windows or Linux) and send scan result back to server.

+If you want to use difrent antivirus (like `ClamAV`) that's fine, but you will have to implement your own runner `:)`.
+Pull requests are welcome.

-You don't need to have this script running on the same server as application server VM.
+You don't need to have script running this service on the same server as application server VM.
 (Article comming soon)

 Originaly built to work along [witch_doctor engine gem](https://github.com/equivalent/witch_doctor)